futoin/specs/draft/ftn19_if_xfer_engine.md

 It must not happen that "cancelBet" is called after any related "win". "ext_info" should include information about related game round in "round_id" field.

-The interface is still internall and must not be exposed.
+The interface is still internal and must not be exposed.

 `Iface{`